kouzber123/consoleGame/README.md

 Testing -
 Tests have been conducted with xUnit Framework for the most important classes and method totaling 43ish.
+E.g. Player -and Hero weapon .and armor classes but overall all classes were tested that had a fatal part in the game.
 All tests were successful.

+# Items
+Armor
+Hero can wear/fill 3 armor slot which are: 1) Head, 2) Body, and 3) Legs.
+ArmorTypes are 1) Plate.
+2) Mail.
+3) Leather. and 4) Cloth
+Armors have level requirements and classtype requirements which player class has to fulfill order to use

+Weapon
+There are only equip one weapon at the time, weapons arent save.
+Weapontypes are: 1) axe, 2) sword, 3) hammer, 4) dagger, 5) bow, 6) staff and 7) wand.
+Weapons have level requirements and classtype requirements which player class has to fulfill order to use

 # Hero/player Corner
 Hero's attributes